Harry O'Boyle

-Harry O'Boyle (October 31, 1904 – May 5, 1994) was an American football blocking back in the National Football League.
+Harry O'Boyle (October 31, 1904 – May 5, 1994) was an American football blocking back in the National Football League (NFL).
 He first was a member of the Green Bay Packers for two seasons, however he did not see any playing time during a regular season game during his second season.
 After two seasons away from the NFL, he re-joined the Packers for the 1933 NFL season.
 The following season, he played with the Philadelphia Eagles.